6 AdWords Tips for Small Business Owners - Jobidea24 - Jobidea24 - Learn Everyday New

 • If you need to ask for a lot of information, do it in stages rather than all at once.
 A short or two-step registration can drastically increase registration rates.

 • When in doubt, remove it.
-(Or use an analytics tool like ClickTale to help you see what people are skipping.)
+(You can also use an analytics tool like ClickTale to help you see what people are skipping.)

 No comments: